Ecosystem Targets and Supporting Indicators

 2) When we measure sea level, we’re actually measuring the relative sea level or the level of the water as compared to the land at a given location.
 But the land actually doesn’t remain at the same height.
 For thousands of years, most of the Northeastern USA was covered by glaciers a mile thick or more.
 The weight of this ice pushed down on the land and compacted it.
 When the ice melted, the land slowly rebounded (like a couch cushion after you stand up).
 Scientists call this process isostatic rebound.
 Some types of land compacted more than others, and some types of land bounce back faster than others.
 Isostatic rebound can reduce the relative sea-level rise because the land is also rising, but as this process nears completion, the rate of relative sea-level increase will accelerate.
 Relative sea-level rise can also be impacted by erosion or deposition of land in different parts of the Sound.

-Both the Kings Point and Bridgeport Datasets show sea level rising over the last century.
-The rate of increase at both stations over the entire time period (Kings Point from 1932 and Bridgeport from 1965) to present is about 1/10 of an inch per year (a little less than 1 foot per 100 years).
-However, the actual data hint at the possibility that this rate has been increasing over the last few decades (since most recent data points are above the line).
-Bridgeport shows slightly faster long term rise than Kings Point, though this may be because this dataset is shorter (and excludes the earlier period where sea levels were rising more slowly).
-The rates of sea-level rise observed in Long Island Sound is more than 50 percent higher than the global average during the same time period, which was about 6.5 inches per century.
-This shows that Long Island Sound and the surrounding communities must pay particular attention to rising sea levels, as we should anticipate a continued above-average response in our region compared to global average changes in sea level.
+Kings Point, Bridgeport, New London, and The Battery datasets show sea level rising over the last century.
+Although not in Long Island Sound, The Battery is included to compare the Long Island Sound stations (Kings Point, Bridgeport, and New London) with the longest dataset in the region.
+All stations are experiencing a similar linear increase in SLR over the entire time period (Kings Point from 1932, Bridgeport from 1965, New London from 1939, and The Battery from 1856 to present), which is about 1/10 of an inch per year (a little less than 1 foot per 100 years).
+Bridgeport shows a slightly faster long term rise than Kings Point, New London, and The Battery.
+We show a linear increasing trend here, however the increasing number of recent data points above the line at most sites show an acceleration of sea level rise, consistent with global trends since 1970.
+The rates of sea-level rise observed in Long Island Sound are more than 50 percent higher than the global average during the same time period, which was about 6.5 inches per century.
+This shows that the coastal communities surrounding Long Island Sound must pay particular attention to rising sea levels, as we should anticipate a continued above-average response in our region compared to global average changes in sea level.